drrnair/dictatemed-mvp/.zenflow/tasks/dictatemed-production-readiness-395f/plan.md

 NODE_ENV=production E2E_MOCK_AUTH=true npm run build  # Should fail
 npm run dev  # Should still work with mock auth in dev
 ```

+**Implementation Notes:**
+- Modified `src/middleware.ts:39-55` to add NODE_ENV production guard - if E2E_MOCK_AUTH is enabled in production, it logs a SECURITY VIOLATION error and falls through to real auth (does not bypass)
+- Created `src/lib/env-validation.ts` with `validateProductionEnv()` and `assertProductionEnvSafe()` functions that check for dangerous env vars
+- Created `.github/workflows/env-check.yml` workflow that runs on PRs and pushes to main, checking for hardcoded dangerous env vars and verifying security guards exist

 ### [ ] Step 1.2: Fix Empty Catch Blocks